 Call us on 858 523 9000 to start planning your vacation to Chhatra Sagar or take a look at our itineraries to Rajasthan

 Chhatra Sagar consists of thirteen traditional Rajasthani tents.
 Each tent is beautifully designed with comfortable beds, en-suite bathrooms and a sitting area overlooking a breathtaking lake.
 They are not air-conditioned but they have fans.
 Heaters are available in colder months and hot water is plentiful which is provided by the local geyser.

 There is a restaurant which is on the dam under an open-sided tent so you can gaze across the lake whilst dining offering delicious Indian cuisine using old family recipes made from vegetables which are mostly grown in the farm around the camp.
 All meals, soft drinks, tea and coffee, and local excursions are included in the room rate and private dining can be arranged.

 The camp is situated in the hunting preserve of the Nimaj estate and run by the local ruling family.
 The family are all personally involved in looking after guests and the tents are amongst the finest to be found in India.
 It is a truly peaceful place in which to relax after visiting the bustling Indian cities.
 Bird watching, nature walks around the lake and the surrounding countryside and jeep safaris are complimentary at Chhatra Sagar and there are a wealth of other activities to explore the enchanting landscape and experience the fascinating local culture.

-Chhatra Sagar offers 13 Luxury Tents, 11 located on the dam and 2 on top of the hill with stunning panoramic views.
+Chhatra Sagar offers eleven Luxury Tents located on the dam with stunning panoramic views.
 Each has an attached bathroom with hot running water and a veranda with stunning views of the surrounding countryside.